citusdata/citus_docs/ref_arch/multi_tenant.rst

 In the previous section we identified the correct distribution column for multi-tenant applications: the tenant (often company) id.
 Even in a single-machine database it can be useful to denormalize tables with the addition of company id, whether it be for row-level security or for additional indexing.
 The extra benefit, as we saw, is that including the extra column helps for multi-machine scaling as well.

 The schema we have created so far uses a separate :code:`id` column as primary key for each table.
-Given that the distribution column is :code:`company_id`, enforcing the primary key constraint requires Citus to check all nodes for each insert statement.
-This doesn't scale well.
-The same also holds for foreign keys.
+Given that the distribution column is :code:`company_id`, enforcing the primary key constraint would require Citus to check all nodes for each insert statement.
+That would become prohibitively expensive for high write throughput, especially when there are many nodes.

 ::